CacharyT/CSCI-3327-Projects/README.md

 - StatsLibrary (Collection of formulas in code)
 - Octave (GNU Octave variant of FunctionPlotter)
 - HashLecture (A custom HashMap implementation)
+- JFreeApache (PSS variant using JfreeCharts and Apache Commons Math)